vnijs/radiant/quant/app/regression.md

 We will apply a log transformation to both price and carat and rerun the analysis to see if the log-log specification is more appropriate for the data.
 This transformation can be done in Data > Transform.
 Select the variables price and carat.
 Choose `change` from the Transformation type drop-down and choose `Log` from the Apply function drop-down.
 Make sure to `Save changes` so the new variables are added to the dataset.
 Note that we cannot apply a log transformation to clarity because it is a <a href="http://en.wikipedia.org/wiki/Categorical_variable" target="_blank">categorical</a> variable.

-In Regression > Linear (OLS) select the variable `log_price` as the dependent variable and `log_carat` and `clarity` as the independent variables.
+In Regression > Linear (OLS) select the variable `log_price` as the response variable and `log_carat` and `clarity` as the explanatory variables.
 Before looking at the parameter estimates from the regression go to the Plots tab to take a look at the data and residuals.
 Below are the set of histograms for the variables in the model. log_price and log_carat are no longer right skewed, a good sign.

 ![Regression 3 - log histograms](figures_quant/regression_log_diamonds_hist.png)

-In the plot of correlations there are still clear associations among the dependent and independent variables.
+In the plot of correlations there are still clear associations among the response and explanatory variables.
 The correlation between log_price and log_carat is extremely large (i.e., .93).
 The correlation between log_carat and clarity of the diamond is significant and negative.

 ![Regression 3 - log correlations](figures_quant/regression_log_diamonds_corr.png)

-The scatter plots of log\_price (the dependent variable) against the independent variables are now much cleaner.
+The scatter plots of log\_price (the response variable) against the explanatory variables are now much cleaner.
 The line through the scatter plot of log\_price versus log\_carat is (mostly) straight.
 Although the points do have a bit of a blocked shape around the line the scattering seem mostly random.
 We no longer see the points fan-out for higher values of log\_price and log\_carat.
 There seems to be a bit more movement in log\_price for different levels of clarity.
 However, the log_price of the diamond still goes down as clarity increase which is unexpected.
 We will discuss this result below.

 ![Regression 3 - log scatter](figures_quant/regression_log_diamonds_scatter.png)